 What are the Best Beaches to Learn to Surf in Portugal?

-Catinho da Baia - the most popular surf spot for beginners.
+- Cantinho da Baia, Peniche - the most popular Portugal surf spot for beginners.

-Foz do Lizandro - It’s about the waves just as much as the dreamy vibes.
+- Foz do Lizandro, Ericeira - It’s about the waves just as much as the dreamy vibes.

-Praia da Torreira - the beach break offers ideal conditions for riding shorter boards.
+- Praia da Torreira, Murtosa - the beach break offers ideal conditions for riding shorter boards.

-Figueira da Foz - untouched by mass tourism and less crowded than most surf spots in Portugal.
+- Figueira da Foz, Coimbra - untouched by mass tourism and less crowded than most surf spots in Portugal.

 If you’re a beginner surfer, the Summer (April – September) offers pleasant weather, warmer water, and small to medium swells.
 In practice, this translates to more manageable waves, less risk and more fun - perfect for beginners!
 Winter on the other hand signals the arrival of bigger swells and higher, heavier waves.
 It’s best to get some practice before tackling the larger waves.
 The goal is to have fun, right?